-Aromatherapy Joint Pain Relief
+Aromatherapy Joint Pain Treatment

 A liniment heats the skin and underlying muscles and joints to relieve pain.
 The base of a liniment may be either rubbing alcohol or an edible alcohol such as vodka.
 If you do use rubbing alcohol, remember that it is toxic to drink, so label it accordingly.
 Alcohol is cooling and quickly evaporates, leaving no oily residue.
 Occasionally, though, a person will prefer using a vegetable oil base, making the liniment more like a concentrated massage oil.
 Oil heats up faster and will stay on the skin longer, making it better for massages.